crate/crate-sample-apps/spring-jdbc/documentation.md

 ## Installation

-Staring from 0.57.0 Crate supports for the [PostgreSQL wire protocol v3][1].
-To get more detail information on the protocol support by Crate, please have a look at the [documentation][2].

-In the sample application, we use the [Crate JDBC driver 2.1.7][3] which uses [PostgreSQL wire protocol v3][1].
+In this sample application, we use the [Crate JDBC driver 2.6.0][3] which uses [PostgreSQL wire protocol v3][1].
 To obtain the [Crate JDBC driver][4], please follow [instructions][5] for the build tool of your choice.